"I know that I will never stop taking photographs — it's in my soul."— Luiza Michalewicz

 "This is my way of learning about our extraordinary world — and it is the only way that has ever felt truly honest to me."

-"Whatever pressures unfold beyond the frame, these subjects persist.
-Magnificently, quietly, completely themselves."— Luiza Michalewicz
+"Whatever pressures unfold beyond the frame, these subjects remain — enduring, resilient, and wholly themselves."— Luiza Michalewicz

 To reach these moments, preparation is essential.
 I spend months — sometimes years — researching, planning, educating myself about my next subject: the history, the customs, the geography, the ethics of being present in someone else's world.
 I get physically fit for terrain that will test me, and I prepare my equipment knowing that no amount of planning will fully anticipate what I find.